 Here are some tips from other parents:

 Your child might not have a mental health diagnosis yet – or it might change over time.
-No matter what the case, you can still be your child’s advocate if you think they are having mental health symptoms and need help.
-Your child has the right to good mental health care, and you can help make sure they get it.
+No matter what, you can still be your child’s advocate if you think they are having mental health symptoms and need help.
+Your child has the right to good mental health care and you can help make sure they get it.